About Me

 We aim to study the architecture of three debris disc systems: HD107146, HD92945, HD206893, that have previous detections of resolved discs with ALMA (Marino et al. 2018, 2019, 2020).
 These debris discs are, so far, the only debris discs to show a gapped structure.
 These gaps can be interpreted as signs of planet-disc interactions where Neptune-like planets could be causing such observed annular gaps.
 With JWST MIRI F1140C data (GO1668), we aim to detect these gap carving planets and when combined with the disc structure information, we aim to constrain both the architecture and dynamical history of these systems.

-As part of my Masters, we developed an automated pipeline that searches for signs of exocomet transits in spectroscopy data.
+As part of my Masters, we developed a pipeline that searches for signs of exocomet transits in spectroscopy data.
 Being guided by the multiple exocomet transits detected around the archetypal star Beta Pictoris, exocomets can be identified by transient absorption features in specific atomic species, such as the commonly used ionised Calcium doublet.
 The aim of this project is to overcome the typical bias towards sample of stars with detected debris discs, and use the entire HARPS archive to build a large and more diverse sample of stars.
 The ultimate goal is to evaluate the occurrence rate of exocomet transits and possibly determine any trends in host stars.
-Bendahan-West et al. submitted.

 Self-Organising Map (Summer project)